HMS Negro (1916): Sinking

 On 19 December 1916, the Grand Fleet left Scapa Flow to carry out exercises between Shetland and Norway.
 On the morning of 20 December, the Flotilla leader Hoste suffered a failure of her steering gear at high speed, almost colliding with several other ships, and was detached to return to Scapa with Negro as escort.
 At about 01:30 hr on 21 December, in extremely poor weather, with gale-force winds and a heavy sea, Hoste's rudder jammed again, forcing the ship into a sudden turn to port.
 Negro, following about 400 yd behind, collided with Hoste.
 The collision knocked two depth charges off Hoste's stern which exploded, badly damaging the rear end of Hoste and blowing in the bottom of Negro's hull, flooding her engine room.
 Negro sank quickly, and despite the efforts of the destroyer Marmion to rescue survivors, fifty-one officers and men of Negro's crew were killed.
 Marmion and Marvel attempted to tow the crippled Hoste back to Scapa, but after three hours, Hoste began to founder.
 Despite the severe conditions, Marvel went alongside Hoste to rescue the crew of the sinking ship, and when repeatedly forced apart by the heavy seas, repeated the manoeuvre another twelve times.
 While Marvel sustained damage to her forecastle from repeated impacts between the two ships, she managed to rescue all but four of Hoste's crew before Hoste finally sank.
 Eight officers and 126 men were rescued by Marvel.

+Wreck

+In January 2008 and April 2017 the wrecks of Hoste and Negro were located and identified.
+Negro is lying at a depth of 100 m in two pieces, close to each other, north-east of Fair Isle.
+She was firmly identified by the ship's bell.